Discovery and exploration of the Solar System: Discovery of the solar system as one among many

-In ancient times, there was a common belief in the so-called "sphere of fixed stars", a giant dome-like structure or firmament centered on Earth which acted as the confinement of the whole universe, its edge, rotating daily around.
-Since Hellenistic astromomy and through the Middle Ages, the estimated radius of such sphere was becoming increasingly large, up to inconceivible distances.
-But by the European Renaissance, the possibility that such a huge sphere could complete a single revolution of 360° around the Earth in only 24 hours was deemed improbable, and this point was one of the arguments of Nicholas Copernicus for leaving behind the centuries-old geocentric model.
+In ancient times, there was a common belief in the so-called "sphere of fixed stars", a giant dome-like structure or firmament centered on Earth which was the boundary of the whole universe, rotating daily around the Earth.
+Since Hellenistic astronomy and through the Middle Ages, the estimated radius of such a sphere was becoming increasingly large, up to inconceivable distances.
+But by the European Renaissance, it was deemed improbable that such a huge sphere could complete a single revolution of 360° around the Earth in only 24 hours, and this point was one of the arguments of Nicholas Copernicus for discarding the centuries-old geocentric model.

-In the sixteenth century, a number of writers inspired by Copernicus, such as Thomas Digges, Giordano Bruno and William Gilbert argued for an indefinitely extended or even infinite universe, with other stars as distant suns, paving the way to deprecate the Aristotelian sphere of the fixed stars.
+In the 16th century, a number of writers inspired by Copernicus, such as Thomas Digges, Giordano Bruno and William Gilbert, argued for an indefinitely extended or even infinite universe, with other stars as distant suns, paving the way to deprecate the Aristotelian sphere of the fixed stars.

 When Galileo Galilei examined the skies and constellations through a telescope, he concluded that the "fixed stars" which had been studied and mapped were only a tiny portion of the massive universe that lay beyond the reach of the naked eye.
-He also aimed his telescope to the faint strip of the Milky Way, and he found it resolves into countless white star-like spots, presumably farther stars themselves.
+He also aimed his telescope at the faint strip of the Milky Way, and he found that it resolves into countless white star-like spots, presumably further stars themselves.

-The term "Solar System" entered the English language by 1704, when John Locke used it to refer to the Sun, planets, and comets as a whole.
-By then it had been stablished beyond doubt that planets are other worlds, then the stars would be other distant suns, so the whole Solar System is actually only a small part of an immensely large universe, and definitively something distinct.
+The term "Solar System" had entered the English language by 1704, when John Locke used it to refer to the Sun, planets, and comets as a whole.
+By then it had been established beyond doubt that planets are other worlds; thus the stars would be other distant suns, and the whole Solar System is actually only a small part of an immensely large universe.